kandarpa02/arrayX/README.md

 - Simpler tracing
 - Explicit, functional-style programs

-Neo is not a full ML framework, but a **research-grade functional autodiff system**, targeting researchers who want *clarity over abstraction*.
+nexnet is not a full ML framework, but a **research-grade functional autodiff system**, targeting researchers who want *clarity over abstraction*.
 Best for people who want to conduct fast paced experiments on new theories

-## Why Neo?
+## Why nexnet?

 Modern deep learning frameworks like PyTorch and TensorFlow are engineering marvels; fast, feature-rich, and battle-tested at scale.
 However, their internal complexity often makes them difficult to inspect, modify, or understand at a fundamental level.
 For students, researchers, and curious developers interested in the *"how"* behind autodiff, optimization, and training loops, these frameworks can feel like opaque black boxes.

-**Neo** was created to fill this gap: a minimalist, modular reverse-mode autodiff system designed for clarity, extensibility, and hands-on learning.
+**nexnet** was created to fill this gap: a minimalist, modular reverse-mode autodiff system designed for clarity, extensibility, and hands-on learning.
 It provides a clean, functional interface to core deep learning mechanics, computation graphs, gradient propagation, and optimization, without hiding them behind abstractions.
 The entire system is written in Python (with selective Cython acceleration), making it easy to read, modify, and extend.

-What sets Neo apart is that it doesn’t just prioritize transparency, it also delivers surprising performance.
-Thanks to a carefully designed trace-based execution model, Neo achieves **~97-99% of PyTorch’s training performance** on real workloads like MNIST MLPs, despite lacking kernel fusion, mixed precision, or GPU acceleration.
-This balance of **simplicity and speed** makes Neo ideal for:
+What sets nexnet apart is that it doesn’t just prioritize transparency, it also delivers surprising performance.
+Thanks to a carefully designed trace-based execution model, nexnet achieves **~97-99% of PyTorch’s training performance** on real workloads like MNIST MLPs, despite lacking kernel fusion, mixed precision, or GPU acceleration.
+This balance of **simplicity and speed** makes nexnet ideal for:
 - Learning the internals of deep learning frameworks,
 - Prototyping new autodiff rules or optimizers,
 - Experimenting with gradient manipulation,
 - Building research tools without heavyweight dependencies.

-In short, **Neo is not a replacement for PyTorch — it is a companion for those who want to understand what’s under the hood, and who believe that clarity is power.**
+In short, **nexnet is not a replacement for PyTorch — it is a companion for those who want to understand what’s under the hood, and who believe that clarity is power.**

 ## Design Principle:
-**Neo** is a minmal, lightweight, efficient yet a very powerful Machine Leanring Library.
+**nexnet** is a minmal, lightweight, efficient yet a very powerful Machine Leanring Library.
 It follows the functional and stateless structure of **JAX**, defining custom `backward` rule via `autograd.Policy` module, just like `torch.autograd.Function` of **PyTorch** but easier to use!

 ## The Backend Math:
-Leading ML frameworks use C/C++ and CUDA as backend, which is great but while developing **Neonet**, I realized learning low-level C/C++ just to get started would take too long.
+Leading ML frameworks use C/C++ and CUDA as backend, which is great but while developing **nexnetnet**, I realized learning low-level C/C++ just to get started would take too long.
 Instead, I went with **PyTorch's Tensors**(`torch.Tensor.detach()`) without its autograd and other functionalities, as the **torch.Tensor** is already very mature and a battle tested backend.
 In future I will manually define the compute heavy function like `softmax` and `matmul` in **Triron**.

 ## Experiment: 3-Layer MLP on MNIST

-Here is the kaggle link of the test, you can inspect that too [`Neo-mnist`](https://www.kaggle.com/code/kandarpasarkar/mini-mlpe644d0e26d)
+Here is the kaggle link of the test, you can inspect that too [`nexnet-mnist`](https://www.kaggle.com/code/kandarpasarkar/mini-mlpe644d0e26d)

 - **Architecture:** `784 → 256 → 64 → 10`
 - **Optimizer:** SGD (default settings for both)